 Meat preparation and cooking advice

 - Clean and disinfect the raw meat preparation area before you start.
 This area must be separate from any area in which cooked meat is handled.
 A detergent solution should be used to clean surfaces before they are disinfected.
-It is important to use the correct disinfectant for surfaces and equipment which will not adversely affect the food, and to use it at the appropriate concentration.
-For guidance on the use of disinfectants see point "Help available", below.

 - Wash your hands before and after handling the raw meat.

 - Cooking food at the right temperature will kill any harmful bacteria.
 Check that food's steaming hot throughout before you eat it.